 Datin Joan graduated with a Bachelor of Economics from Monash University, Victoria, Australia in 1983.
-She is a Fellow of CPA Australia.
+Datin Joan is a Member of the Malaysian Institute of Accountants.

-Datin Joan is also an Independent Director of FGV Holdings Berhad, a company listed on Bursa Malaysia and General Rewards Sdn Bhd, a private property investment company.
+Datin Joan is currently the Independent Director of Zurich General Takaful Malaysia Berhad and Malaysia Building Society Berhad.
+She is also the Independent Director of General Rewards Sdn Bhd, a private property investment company.